-As women, I think it’s safe to say that we’ve all experienced a challenging time in either our childhood or adult years where we’ve felt judged for something we feel is completely out of our control – like how we look.
-There is nothing that robs a woman of her beauty and accelerates her aging so rapidly as feeling disempowered.
-While you’ve heard the message your entire life that “It’s what’s in your heart that matters,” I want to share an alternative perspective.
+As women, I think it’s safe to say that we’ve all experienced a challenging time in either our childhood or adult years where we’ve felt judged for something we feel is completely out of our control – such as how we look.
+There is nothing that robs a woman of her beauty and accelerates aging as feeling disempowered.
+While we have heard the message our entire life that “It’s what’s in your heart that matters,” I would like to share an alternative perspective.

-I believe how you look matters as much – but not for the superficial reasons you might be imagining.
-I’m guilty – I judge a book by its cover.
-Do you?
-If you do too, please don’t feel guilty.
+I believe how we look matters – but not for the superficial reasons you might be imagining.
 How we look is connected to everything – from first impressions to the stuff that drives our self-confidence and self-esteem.
-When’s the last time you’ve felt heightened self-consciousness and shame for your body yet simultaneously felt you were in the best shape of your life, with glowing lab markers of health and a radiant charismatic glow about you?
+When’s the last time you’ve felt heightened self-consciousness and shame for your body yet simultaneously felt you were taking the best care of your body – with glowing lab markers of health and a radiant charismatic glow about you?
 You probably have never felt these two at the same time – they oppose each other.
 Any negative emotions tied to your appearance can lead to genuine physical issues.
-For example being unhappy about how you look can make you anxious.
+For example, being unhappy about how you look can make you anxious.
 That anxiety can lead to high blood pressure, a terrible sleep, increased cravings, decreased immune system, extreme fatigue, headaches, mood issues or digestive complaints.

 Quite simply: Your outer beauty reflects your inner health.